Composite Timber Furniture

 Flat Pack Assembly:

-Furniture is pre-drilled and labeled for easy customer or technician assembly using included hardware.
+Furniture components are pre-drilled and labeled for easy assembly by customers or technicians using the provided hardware.

 Built-in Units:

-• Joining units together with connector bolts or dowels.
+• Joining units with connector bolts or dowels and

 On-Site Adjustments:

-Fittings may need trimming, adjusting doors or drawers, or adding fixtures like handles and hinges.
+Final adjustments may include trimming, aligning doors or drawers, and installing fixtures such as handles and hinges.

 Photo Gallery